sakhnik/nvim-gdb/README.md

 ## Development

 The goal is to have a thin wrapper around
-GDB, LLDB, PDB and BASHDB, just like the official [TUI](https://sourceware.org/gdb/onlinedocs/gdb/TUI.html).
+GDB, LLDB, pdb/pdb++ and BASHDB, just like the official [TUI](https://sourceware.org/gdb/onlinedocs/gdb/TUI.html).
 NeoVim will enhance debugging with syntax highlighting and source code navigation.